Udeshikaprabodi/Cancer-Prediction-Project/README.md

 # Cancer-Prediction-Project
-his ProjeThis project utilizes logistic regression, a powerful machine learning technique to predict the likelihood of breast cancer.
+This project utilizes logistic regression, a powerful machine learning technique to predict the likelihood of breast cancer.

+#Tools and Technologies

+Python
+Jupyter Notebook
+Pandas
+NumPy
+Scikit-learn